 When the Device supports a SmartCard, the LWM2M Client SHALL support retrieval, and processing of Bootstrap Message contained in the SmartCard as described in Appendix C. When Bootstrap Message retrieval is successful, the LWM2M Client SHALL process the Bootstrap Message from the SmartCard and SHALL apply it to the Device configuration.

-In this mode, the LWM2M Client SHALL also check that the bootstrap data previously bootstrapped from the SmartCard are unchanged in the SmartCard; if changed, the previous bootstrap information SHALL be disabled in the LWM2M Client, and the LWM2M Client SHALL apply the new bootstrap data from SmartCard to the Device configuration.
+In this mode, the LWM2M Client SHALL also check that the bootstrap data previously bootstrapped from the SmartCard are unchanged in the SmartCard.If changed, the previous bootstrap information SHALL be disabled in the LWM2M Client, and the LWM2M Client SHALL apply the new bootstrap data from SmartCard to the Device configuration.

 Client initiated Bootstrap

-In this mode, the LWM2M Client retrieves the bootstrap message from a LWM2M Bootstrap Server, Prior to the client initiated bootstrap, the LWM2M Client needs to be pre-provisioned at the manufacturer stage with a bootstrap URI.
+In this mode, the LWM2M Client retrieves the bootstrap message from a LWM2M Bootstrap Server, Prior to the client initiated bootstrap, the LWM2M Client needs to be pre-provisioned at the manufacturer stage with a bootstrap URI and bootstrap keying material.
 The below figure shows the client initiated bootstrap flows.

 Figure 6.
 Procedure of Client Initiated Bootstrap